 Co-authored with Lourdes Fernandez, this paper presents findings from a case study of writing faculty who teach at Marine Corps Base Quantico Voluntary Education Center.
 Wenger's social theory of learning is used as a theoretical framework to analyze faculty experiences and better understand to what extent these instructors identify and participate in communities of practice within the military base teaching and learning environment.

-Conference on College Composition and Communication (CCCC) Professional Equity Project Award, 2017.
+Conference on College Composition and Communication (CCCC) Professional Equity Project Grant, 2017.

 Travel grant awarded annually through CCCC to support the concerns of two-year college faculty, such as improving working conditions and promoting the scholarship of teaching.

-Council of Writing Program Administrators (CWPA) Graduate Research Award, June 2016.
+Council of Writing Program Administrators (CWPA) Graduate Research Grant, June 2016.

 Travel grant of awarded annually through the CWPA Graduate Organization to recognize students identified for undertaking promising graduate research.